نوع مقاله : مقاله کامل پژوهشی

 • Mohammad Zakeri 2

-1 MSc, Department of Ceramic, Materials and Energy Research Center, Karaj, Alborz, Iran
+1 M.S., Department of Ceramic, Materials and Energy Research Center, Karaj, Iran

-2 Associate Professor, Department of Ceramic, Materials and Energy Research Center, Karaj, Alborz, Iran
+2 Associate Professor, Department of Ceramic, Materials and Energy Research Center, Karaj, Iran

 چکیده [English]

-: The important characteristics of silicon nitride (Si3N4) such as proper strength, low dielectric constant, low loss tangent, and high wear and thermal shock resistance have facilitated its widespread application in antenna protection.
-Due to the difficulties in sintering the Si3N4 samples, fabrication of this body in this research was investigated by nitridating a pressed silicon powder without using any additive since the effect of such additives on the loss of properties has been already proven.
-In this regard, silicon powder along with 0, 0.5, 0.7, and 1 wt.% of iron oxide were pressed and then nitridated at the temperature of 1420°C for two hours under the different nitrogen gas pressures of 200, 400, and 600 millibars.
-The density, porosity, phase composition, and microstructure of the samples were finally evaluated.
-The results showed that the minimum pressure for nitridation and optimal percentage of iron oxide were 600 millibars and 0.5 wt.%, respectively.
+The important features of silicon nitride (Si3N4) such as proper strength, low dielectric constant, low loss tangent and high wear and thermal shock resistance have made this ceramic as one of the few suitable ceramics for use in antenna protection.
+Due to the difficulties in the sintering of Si3N4 samples, in this research, the fabrication of this body was investigated by nitridating a pressed silicon powder without using any additive; because the effect of additives on the loss of properties has been proven.
+In this regard, silicon powder along with 0, 0.5, 0.7, and 1 wt.% of iron oxide were pressed, and nitridated at the temperature of 1420 degree celsius for 2 hours under the different nitrogen gas pressures of 200, 400, and 600 millibars.
+The density, porosity, phase composition, and microstructure of the samples were evaluated.
+Results showed that the minimum pressure for nitridation is 600 millibars and the optimal percentage of iron oxide is 0.5 wt.%.

 کلیدواژهها [English]